Website Accessibility Laws in Canada (Everything You Need to Know)

 Web Accessibility or Web Content Accessibility Guidelines

-While the law emphasizes the identification, removal, and prevention of barriers, including information and communications barriers, it does not specify details about web accessibility or adherence to the Web Content Accessibility Guidelines (WCAG) directly in the provided content.
+While the law emphasizes the identification, removal, and prevention of barriers, including information and communications barriers, it does not specify details about web accessibility or adherence to the Web Content Accessibility Guidelines (WCAG) directly.

 Penalties for Non-compliance